Crell/MiDy/brainstorm.md

 * Read the PageRead directly from the DB, all data precomputed.
 * PageRead includes just the file paths, really.
 And the extended data for each file.
 Everything else is already pre-computed.

+---

+Oh FFS, now I am thinking of redoing the FileParsers *again*?
+What is wrong with me?

+Right now, FileParsers are responsible for creating the full ParsedFile, which then gets rolled up into a PageRecord.
+But that also means the handling of the file info is duplicated in each parser, leading to, well, long methods.
+But I need to turn ParsedFile(Information) into a FileInPage (name pending), and it really makes sense to centralize that.

+Or does it?
+Is there a good reason to let an individual parser do things differently?
+Would it want to override the ext, or the physicalPath, or mtime?
+It doesn't seem like it, but...